Elias2660/Calc-Prep-Stuff/03TestQuestions.md

     <br><br><br><br><br><br>
 2. Find the coordinates of any inflection points of $y=3x^5+5x^4-7$.
     <br><br><br><br><br><br>
-3. Find the x-value of any etrema in
+3. Find the x-value of any etrema in the equation below.
+Clearly indicate if they are minima or maxima.

 $x = \begin{cases}
     x^4 -32x+27 &\text{if } x ≥ 0 \\